 "Where do you get your protein from?"

 You'd be surprised by just how much protein is found in plants traditionally viewed as 'sources of carbohydrate'.

 Whole grains and vegetables can rack up quite a few protonz at the end of the day.

-However the most protein-dense plant group is legumes, that is lentils, peas and beans, tofu and tempeh and so on and so forth.
+However the most protein-dense plant foods by far are legumes: all varieties of lentils, beans and peas, tofu and tempeh and so on.

-These are absolutely packed with protein and furthermore they also contain plenty of BCAA which is all-important important for muscle growth.
+These are absolutely packed with protein - by dry weight lentils contain ~25% protein!
+And furthermore they also contain plenty of BCAA which is all-important important for muscle growth.

-Below is a list of some of my favorite high-protein plant foods (Do feel free to eat all of these in copious quanitites.)
+Below is a list of some of my favorite high-protein legumes, and feel free to eat all of these in copious quanitites.

-The best source of healthy fats on a vegan diet are nuts and seeds.
+The best sources of healthy fat on a vegan diet are nuts and seeds.

 These provide valuable nutrients and the essential fats our bodies require to thrive.